ImperialCollegeLondon/MResMLBDinPhysicalSciences/README.md

 # Machine Learning and Big Data in the Physical Sciences - Pre-course Material

-This is the pre-course material for the Machine Learning and Big Data in the Physical Sciences MRes at Imperial College.
+This is the pre-course material for the Machine Learning and Big Data in the Physical Sciences MRes at Imperial College: https://www.imperial.ac.uk/physics/students/current-students/taught-postgraduates/machine-learning-big-data/

 Python is used extensively for machine learning and analysis of large datasets both in scientific research and industry!
 Whether you're familiar with python or not, we **strongly recommend** that you review the following Python tutorials so that you're comfortable with progamming in python before you start the course.